RISC-KC/basic_rv32s/guidelines/development_log.md

 Maybe the RTL got more accurate and exposed more of the underlying cost.
 For now, the Synthesis option that had stretched to 18 ns was changed to Flow_PerfOptimized_high and reduced to about 15 ns.
 14 ns would require full flatten, but that makes debugging hard, so I kept rebuilt.
-Debugging begins again from here…
+Debugging begins again from here...

 #### Timing Closure